Omar47i/MatchMakingSystem/README.md

 # MatchMakingSystem
-A balanced/fair match making system
+An implementation for a match making system